What is inventory planning?

-Inventory Planning means ensuring you have sufficient stock to meet your future demands.
+Inventory planning means ensuring you have sufficient stock to meet your future demands.

 If you buy, make, or sell stuff, you will have inventory.
 Carrying the optimal amount is a key calculation for you.
 Carry too much and you are tying up cash and risking obsolescence.
 Carry too little and you are risking stock-outs and a damaged reputation, to say nothing of missed sales and revenue.
-If you are a distributor or stockiest, the calculation is complex enough balancing sales orders on hand and expected with what is in stock, what is due in from purchasing and when.
+If you are a distributor or stockist, the calculation is complex enough balancing sales orders on hand and expected with what is in stock, what is due in from purchasing and when.
 Yet, if you are a manufacturer, the calculation is more complex as you have raw materials, production schedules and bills of materials to factor in.

 Your inventory planning strategy will probably change over time.
 It may start small, working with spreadsheets, then grow and expand as your business does.

 Very early on in your growth cycle you will run out of patience with spreadsheets.
 They are a departmental solution to a company-wide problem.
 Multiple spreadsheets usually mean multiple versions of the truth, as synchronization is not easy.
+The solution is an inventory planning and management system.

 Inventory Planning Software